 - Dry your hands completely after you wash them.
 And always wash your hands before you touch your eyes, nose, or mouth.
 You can transfer the virus from your hands to your face.

-Disinfect anything that’s touched a lot.
+- Disinfect anything that’s touched a lot.
 COVID-19 can live a while on certain surfaces.
 Studies show that it can stick to plastic and stainless steel for up to 3 days.
-Try to avoid disinfectant that might trigger your asthma.
+Try to avoid disinfectants that might trigger your asthma.
 Items you should regularly disinfect include:

 - Tables and countertops